romainberger/Prestashop-Sublime-Text-autocomplete/README.md

 Snippets for the most used Prestashop classes and methods.
 The "most used" is based on what I use the most.

 Some methods does not output every optionnal arguments.
-One again, it's based on my experience where I rarely need them.
+Once again, it's based on my experience where I rarely need them.

 ## Installation